Regulation and Supervision

 Operations Supervision

-It must continuously monitor all operations carried out in the trading environment (organized over-the-counter market).
+Must continuously monitor all operations carried out within the trading environment (organized OTC market).

-The goal is to identify any signs of actions harmful to the proper functioning of the market, such as: creating artificial conditions of supply and demand, manipulating offers and prices, fraudulent operations, using practices that do not promote fairness in trading, and money laundering.
-In cases of suspected irregularities, BEE4 initiates a process of analysis and investigation.
+The objective is to identify potential indications of actions that may harm the proper functioning of the market, such as: creation of artificial supply and demand conditions, manipulation of orders and prices, fraudulent transactions, use of practices that do not promote fairness in trading, and money laundering.
+In cases of suspected irregularities, BEE4 initiates an analysis and investigation process.

-Operations Supervision provides a safer environment for investors, intermediaries, and listed companies, ensuring transparency in offers, operations, and price formation.
+Operations Supervision provides a safer environment for investors, intermediaries, and listed companies, ensuring transparency in offerings, transactions, and price formation.

-Maintaining Operations Supervision is mandatory in regulated markets under CVM regulations, to which BEE4 is subject.
+The maintenance of Operations Supervision is mandatory in regulated markets, in accordance with CVM regulations, to which BEE4 is subject.

 Operations Supervision